Tata Harrier: History

 Internally, the Harrier introduces a new 8.8-inch touchscreen infotainment system equipped with Android Auto, the instrument cluster has a 7-inch TFT display.
 Top trims are equipped with six airbags, ESP stability control, and traction control as standard.
 Three driving modes (Eco, City, and Sport), and a Terrain Response System (inherited from Land Rover) with three selectable modes (Normal, Wet, and Rough) are also on offer.

 Production started in the month of October 2018, at the new assembly line in the Pune plant.

 In October 2019, Tata Motors launched Tata Harrier #Dark edition.
 As the name suggests, the interiors and exteriors of the car are full black.
 Apart from it, there are no changes in the mechanical front.

 In February 2020, the Harrier received feature updates including a panoramic sunroof, increased power output and an automatic transmission sourced from Hyundai.
 Although the horsepower was increased to 170 PS.

 In November 2020, the Harrier again received feature updates as they launched the Tata Harrier Camo edition, with military-style visuals.
 Feature update include roof rails, side steps and front parking sensors.
 The cabin gets back seat organizer, sunshades, 3D molded mats and 3D trunk mats, and anti-skid dash mats.

-In February 2023, the Harrier and Safari both got mild updates including an all-new 10.25” touchscreen infotainment system with a 7” digital instrument cluster, 360-degree surround view camera, ADAS semi-autonomous driving functionalities and a new Red #Dark edition which is the same #Dark edition as before but with a red interior and red accents on the front grille.
+In February 2023, the Harrier got mild updates including an all-new 10.25” touchscreen infotainment system with a 7” digital instrument cluster, 360-degree surround view camera, ADAS semi-autonomous driving functionalities and a new Red #Dark edition which is the same #Dark edition as before but with a red interior and red accents on the front grille.
 Mechanically, this version too remains unchanged.
-However, earlier in January 2023 at the Auto Expo an all-electric Harrier EV concept with AWD was showcased alongside the aforementioned Harrier and Safari Red #Dark editions, set to go into production in late-2024 according to company officials.
+However, earlier in January 2023 at the Auto Expo an all-electric Harrier EV concept with AWD was showcased alongside the aforementioned Harrier Red #Dark edition, set to go into production in late-2024 according to company officials.
+This will also include automatic transmission.

+Facelift

+The Harrier facelift was revealed alongside the Safari facelift on 6 October 2023.

+Tata Harrier.ev

+Tata Motors showcased a production-ready version of the Tata Harrier at the Bharat Mobility Expo 2024 and 2025.
+It is officially launched on 3 June 2025.

+Safety

+The Tata Harrier for India was rated 5 Star for adults and 5 star for toddlers Along with Safari in Global NCAP under its new protocol (similar to Bharat NCAP, based on Latin NCAP 2016) in 2023.

+Also the Harrier for India was rated 5 Star Along with Safari in Bharat NCAP in 2023 (similar to Global NCAP 2.0, based on Latin NCAP 2016):